owenkaplinsky/FutureStack-Hackathon/README.md

 As humans, we’re drowning in irrelevant information.
 Our project turns LLMs from passive responders into dynamic agents, giving you back your time by filtering noise into signal, and delivering only what matters.

-To do this, we allow llama-4-scout (llama) to autonomously monitor information online, *and* create actionable reports with it, all on its own.
+To do this, we used llama-4-scout (llama) with Cerebras API in order to get top-tier performance with near-instant generation.
+Llama autonomously monitors information online, *and* create actionable reports with it, all on its own.
 With reasoning, multi-step filtering, and more, it is able to determine when there is enough relevant information to proactively reach out to a user, making it easier to get information you need to have without being online 24/7.
 Then, once it gathers enough information, it builds a report with citations and specific info that directly ties back into the user's query.

 This allows for you to find out about dynamic things, such as but not limited to:
 - Breaking news